-Banks applying standardised approach for capital adequacy purposes as detailed in section CA-7.1 of Capital Adequacy Module, must comply with the principles set out in Section OM-8.2 and in this Section.
+Banks applying standardised approach for capital adequacy purposes as detailed in section CA-6.2 of Capital Adequacy Module, must satisfy the principles set out in section OM-8.2 and in this Section.
 In order to qualify for use of the Standardised Approach, a bank must satisfy the CBB that, at a minimum:

-- (a) Its board of directors and senior management, as appropriate, are actively involved in the oversight of the operational risk management framework; - (b) It has an operational risk management system that is conceptually sound and is implemented with integrity; and - (c) It has sufficient resources in the use of the approach in the major business lines as well as the control and audit areas.
+- (a) Its board of directors and senior management, as appropriate, are actively involved in the oversight of the operational risk management framework (see principles 1-3); - (b) It has an operational risk management system that is conceptually sound and is implemented with integrity (see principles 4-7); and - (c) It has sufficient resources in the use of the approach in the major business lines as well as the control and audit areas.